Lang--Trotter Conjecture for CM Elliptic Curves: Our main results

 \end{conjecture}

 This conjecture is automatically true, if we assume both the Hardy--Littlewood conjecture and the Lang--Trotter conjecture.
 But it should be much more realistic to prove than the later two conjectures.
-This comparison conjecture gives a quick explicit way to understand and compute the much harder Lang-Trotter constant $c_{E,r}$ in terms of the much easier and completely explicit constant $\varpi_{E,r}$.
+This comparison conjecture gives a quick explicit way to understand and compute the much harder Lang--Trotter constant $c_{E,r}$ in terms of the much easier and completely explicit constant $\varpi_{E,r}$.
 For instance, we will give an explicit complete classification of the pair $(E,r)$ such that the constant $\varpi_{E,r}$ is positive, see Chapter \ref{ch:LTconstant}.
 In particular, taking $r=1$, this gives an explicit complete classification of $E$ such that $\varpi_{E,1}$ is positive.
 This has application to Mazur's question \cite{Ma72} on when $E$ has infinitely many anomalous primes.
-The same classification is also true for the Lang-Trotter constant $c_{E,r}$ assuming the comparison conjecture.
+The same classification is also true for the Lang--Trotter constant $c_{E,r}$ assuming the comparison conjecture.
 It would be interesting to give an unconditional proof of this classification for $c_{E,r}$.
+Recently, the Galois image (up to a conjugation) in the CM case is case by case explicitly classified in \'A. Lozano-Robledo \cite{LR22}.
+This makes it possible to give an explicit description of the Lang--Trotter constant $c_{E,r}$.
+This has been worked out in detail for some particular curves by A. Ray \cite{Ra23}.
+On one hand, Ray developed a probabilistic model to explain Jones' constant $c_{E,r}$ as in \eqref{eq:LTconstant-Galois}; on the other hand, he evaluated $c_{E,r}$ for some $E$ and $r$ with the aid of \'A. Lozano-Robledo \cite{LR22} and F. Campagna and R. Pengo \cite{CP22}, and he has shown that the two constants $\varpi_{E,r}$ and $c_{E,r}$ coincide for such $E$ and $r$.

 The case $r=2$ is of particular interests as the Lang--Trotter constant $c_{E,2}$ is known to be positive.
 This is because the Galois group always contains the $2\times 2$ identity matrix which has trace $2$ and so there is no congruence obstruction.
 Our positivity classification implies that $\varpi_{E,2}$ is also positive.
 Thus, the approximation